gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryImportOptions.md

 The encoding of the filename of the entry.

 The option is ignored when the general purpose bit 11 is set in the header of the entry: such a filename is always decoded as UTF-8.
-It is only read when the bit is not set, and the filename is then decoded as IBM Code Page 437 when the option is not set either.
+It is only read when the bit is not set.
+When the option is not set either, a filename holding bytes outside ASCII is decoded as UTF-8 if they form valid UTF-8, since many writers store UTF-8 without setting the bit (macOS Archive Utility, `ditto`, the macOS build of Info-ZIP `zip`, Java 6), and as IBM Code Page 437 otherwise.
+Set the option to decode such filenames as another legacy encoding instead.

 #### Inherited from